 Ashley Edwards has successfully represented creditors in all aspects of commercial debt collection and loss mitigation, including loan restructuring, bankruptcy, litigation, and post-judgment execution.
 Her clients include Fortune 500 companies, national, regional, and community banks, nontraditional lenders, finance companies, lessors, and manufacturers.

 She also advises and represents clients from various industries in the purchase and sale of assets under Section 363 of the Bankruptcy Code, Chapter 11 plan confirmation, and the assumption and rejection of contracts.
 In particular, she has extensive experience defending national companies against preference and fraudulent transfer actions in a wide variety of jurisdictions.
+She is board certified in business bankruptcy by the American Board of Certification (ABC).

 Ashley also represents clients in a broad range of business litigation in federal and state courts, as well as mediation and other forms of alternative dispute resolution.
 She has defended principals and officers in derivatives lawsuits and against claims of fraud, embezzlement, and racketeering.
 She is also experienced in issues related to insider trading and corporate structure.